Technology / System Admin

 What is VMware Provisioning Technology?

-A provisioning technology can be simply described as the method used to create new instances of a machine's configuration that serve as dependent, yet fully functional copies of their originating machine's setup.
 The purpose is to provide IT administrators with the capability of deploying, updating, and managing tens, hundreds, and even thousands of downstream machine changes by making the change on the parent machine and pushing them out.
 In the world of VDI, this is a critical function.
-It allows for increased consistency across the environment as well as assured compliance.
+It allows for increased consistency across the environment and assured compliance.

 What are Your VMware Provisioning Options?

 VMware's provisioning technologies offerings provide relatively the same outcome.
 However, they accomplish this with subtly different underlying technologies.
-At the time of this writing the current release of VMware's VDI offering is Horizon 7.12.
+At the time of this writing, the current release of VMware's VDI offering is Horizon 7.12.
 Horizon 7.12 supports the following options for provisioning:

 • Manual